 - Does the UNC Visitors Center offer tours for school groups?

-The UNC Visitors Center’s Sense of Place walking tour introduces guests to Carolina’s history, traditions and hallmarks, as well as some of the University’s current and future endeavors.
-This is not an admissions tourand details about student housing, financial aid, applying to Carolina and other information for prospective students is not shared on this tour.
+The UNC Visitors Center’s Sense of Place walking tour is led by current students who visit popular campus locations and share campus history and traditions, innovation and research, and the student experience.
+This is not an admissions tour and details about financial aid, applying to Carolina and other information for prospective students is not shared on this tour.

 When are tours offered?

-Tours begin in the rotunda of Hill Hall, 145 E. Cameron Ave., and end at Kenan Stadium.
+Tours begin at 134 E. Franklin Street and end at Kenan Stadium.